On the Notion of Equal Figures in Euclid

 The axiom {\tt paste3} is the case of ``if equals be added to equals, the wholes are equals'', when the equals being added are triangles with a common edge, and the wholes are quadrilaterals.
 See Fig.~\ref{figure:paste3}.

-\begin{lemma}[{\tt paste3}] Suppose $ABC$ and $abc$ are equal triangles, and $ABD$ and $abd$ are equal triangles, and $AB$ meets $CD$ at $M$ and $ab$ meets $cd$ at $m$.
-The cases when $M=A$ or $M=B$ or $m=a$ or $m=b$ are also allowed.
-Then $ACBD$ and $acbd$ are equal quadrilaterals. \end{lemma}
+\begin{lemma}[{\tt paste3}] Suppose $ABC$ and $abc$ are equal triangles, and $ABD$ and $abd$ are equal triangles, and $AC$ meets $BD$ at $M$ and $ac$ meets $bd$ at $m$.
+The cases when $M=A$ or $M=C$ or $m=a$ or $m=c$ are also allowed.
+Then $ABCD$ and $abcd$ are equal quadrilaterals. \end{lemma}

 {\em Proof}.
-Construct the circumscribed rectangles of $ABCD$ and $abcd$.
-Then these rectangles are each divided into two rectangles, which are the circumscribed rectangles of triangles $ABC$, $ABD$, $abc$, and $abd$.
+Construct the circumscribed rectangles of $ABCD$ and $abcd$ (with sides parallel to $BD$ and $bd$, respectively).
+Then these rectangles are each divided into two rectangles, which are the circumscribed rectangles of triangles $ABD$, $BCD$, $abd$, and $bcd$.
 Since the circumscribed rectangles of equal triangles are equal, the hypotheses of Lemma~\ref{lemma:ER5} are satisfied, and the conclusion of that lemma is that the circumscribed rectangles of $ABCD$ and $abcd$ are equal rectangles.
 Then by Definition~\ref{definition:equalquadrilaterals}, $ABCD$ is equal to $abcd$.
 That completes the proof.

 {\em Remark.} The axiom {\tt paste3} was used in \cite{beeson2019} in the proofs of Propositions~I.35a, I.42, I.47B, and in proving lemma {\tt paste3}, which was in turn used in I.48.
 In the present approach, we prove I.42 using {\tt doublesofequals} (which will be proved next) and the rest directly.
 However, now we use {\tt paste3} in proving I.45.